 What this mission illustrates

 On-the-ground prospecting is irreplaceable.
-This property appeared in a single local agency.
+This property appeared at a single local agency.
 Neither SeLoger, nor LeBonCoin, nor any portal had listed it.
 Without Catherine’s fieldwork in the 12th, Pauline and Bruno would never have seen it.

 Frequently asked questions